A 21-year-old Miami native plans to use her new clothing company to help clean up beaches and spread environmental awareness.

 Gabrielle Moya, a management and marketing student at Florida International University, grew up developing a love for the ocean during family trips to the Keys and Bahamas.

-She now is combining that love and her desire to be an entrepreneur with a nautically themed apparel business she will use to sponsor, organize and participate in beach cleanups and environmental awareness initiatives.
+She’s now combining that love and her desire to be an entrepreneur with a nautically themed apparel business she’ll use to sponsor, organize and participate in beach cleanups and environmental awareness initiatives.

 “I always wanted to open my own business and be my own boss,” she said.
 “My love for boating, the ocean and the beach is the whole reason I started this.”

 When deciding on a name for her business, Moya read through Hawaiian terms.
 She was drawn to the word “kahuna,” which bears two definitions: a big wave or an important wise person.
 Combining the word with two terms synonymous with ocean life, she had her company’s name: Blue Kahuna Surf.

 “I want to start a big movement—a big wave—in my generation and the generations to come, with a focus on marine life preservation,” she said.